Accountable Governance

 Directors' Diversity

-According to corporate principles, among the 12 directors of CTCI's 15th board of directors, Chairman Michael Yang, Director John T. Yu, Director Quintin Wu, Director Johnny Shih, Director Yancey Hai, Director An-Ping Chang, Director Wenet Pan, and Director Paul Chen are all corporate managers of listed companies from different industries.
+CTCI’s "Corporate Governance Principles" demands that the Board composition should be diverse, and that appropriate policies should be formed with regard to the Board’s operations, operating dynamics and development needs, which includes but is not limited to basic profile and value, and professionalism and skills.
+All members of the Board should possess necessary knowledge, skills, competence about 8 abilities to perform their duties.
+According to corporate principles, among the board members of the Company, Chairman Michael Yang, Director John T. Yu, Director Quintin Wu, Director Johnny Shih, Director Yancey Hai, Director An-Ping Chang, Director Wenet Pan, and Director Paul Chen are all corporate managers of listed companies from different industries.
 These industries include engineering consultants, plastics, textiles, electronics, optoelectronics, and cement.
 These members not only excel at leadership, management, decision-making, and execution -- they are also prominent leaders in their respective industries.
-As for the independent directors, we have, Jack Huang with experience in practicing law, former Minister of Economic Affairs Yen-Shiang Shih, former Public Construction Committee Chairperson Frank Fan, and qualified accountant Yi-Fang Chen.
-These four members are either iconic figures from their respective industries, government, the legal field, or academia.
+As for the independent directors, we have, former Vice Chairman of Public Construction Commission Chien-Chung Li, former Minister of Economic Affairs Yen-Shiang Shih, qualified accountant Yi-Fang Chen and former Director General of Department of Foreign Exchange of Central Bank Harry Yen.
+These four members are either iconic figures from their respective industries, government, or academia.
 This allows CTCI to attain its goals of diversity and complementarity professionals to serve on its Board.
-In order to implement the diversification policy of the composition of the board of directors, CTCI aims to have at least one female director.
-Currently, there is 1 female director already.
-Moreover, CTCI .
-Chairman is also the member of Managing officer as Vice Chairperson of Management Strategy Committee.
+The detail of the diversity composition of the Board of Directors has been disclosed on official website.

 The Operation of Board of Directors